DeadClap/tblrp-docs/penal.md

 1. A person who has been physically detained or arrested by a peace officer and escapes or attempts to escape from said Peace Officer’s personal custody is guilty under this code section

-\- Violations of Penal Code (4)09 is a misdemeanor with 60 seconds imprisonment in addition to any outstanding charges on an individual who commits an escape.
+\- Violations of Penal Code (4)09 is a misdemeanor with 1 Month imprisonment in addition to any outstanding charges on an individual who commits an escape.

 NOTE: Escaping with physical violence can additionally result in assault and/or battery charges.